 Pectus Excavatum Correction

-Pectus excavatum is a common deformity that typically presents as a “divot” in the chest wall.
+Pectus excavatum is a common deformity that typically presents as a “divot,” “depression,” or “concavity” in the chest wall or chest bone, with or without the involvement of the ribs.
 Pectus excavatum can vary in severity and is typically a congenital condition, which means it is present at birth.
-Dr. Marc DuPéré offers pectus excavatum surgery in Toronto for men and women who feel self-conscious about this condition.
+Pectus excavatum is often asymmetric in presentation.
+Dr. Marc DuPéré offers pectus excavatum surgery in Toronto for men and women who feel self-conscious about this condition, especially when it comes to removing their shirts at the gym, pool, or beach.

 How Can Pectus Excavatum Correction Help?

 Pectus excavatum is a deformity in the chest wall.
 It begins to form while the fetus is still developing.
 The chest wall becomes too deep, resulting in a visible divot, crater, or dent in the chest.
 Mild cases of pectus excavatum don’t typically cause any sort of physical symptoms, but severe cases can result in chronic fatigue, exercise intolerance, or breathing difficulties.
-Surgical treatment of pectus excavatum can remedy both the physical appearance of the condition and the symptoms, resulting in normal respiratory function as well as a smooth, well-proportioned chest.
-The most severe cases of pectus excavatum are typically treated in childhood, although for most patients it’s best to wait to undergo surgery until the chest has fully developed.
+Many surgical treatments exist for treating severe cases where respiration is affected.
+These are typically performed when the patient is young.
+One such procedure is called the NUSS procedure, wherein metal bars are inserted under the chest bone.
+For all other cases of pectus excavatum where the issues are more cosmetic, Dr.DuPéré offers a specific, customized treatment.
+This is also indicated in cases of an unsuccessful NUSS procedure.

 Dr. DuPéré’s Pectus Excavatum Correction Techniques